gusmanb/logicanalyzer/README.md

 ![Region picture](Highlight3.jpg?raw=true "Highlight")

 If you want to delete a region press on the numeric bar over a highlighted region and it will be deleted.
-Regions are also exported
+Regions are also exported with captures.

 ## Adding custom protocol analyzers